 About me

-My commitment to social justice, equity, and inclusion also informs my sociological research with refugee-background communities.
-As a sociologist, I am interested in refugee narratives and (self-)representation.
+My commitment to social justice, equity, and inclusion informs my research with refugee-background communities.
 I have completed a PhD in Sociology at UniSA, conferred in June 2020, with a thesis exploring refugee narratives in the context of Australia’s asylum seeker debates.
-I am currently working on a book manuscript based on my PhD research.
+Recent research with refugee-background communities has explored pedagogical approaches for refugeee-background students, refugee settlement-integration and contributions, and educational aspirations in refugee-background families.
+Together with my colleague Dr Snjezana Bilic, I was the recipient of the 2022 UniSA Education Research Academy fellowship for a joint project entitled Developing best practice approaches for teaching and supporting students from refugee backgrounds in higher education.

-My research has been published in Social Identities, Journal of Refugee Studies, and in an edited book entitled Anti-Racist Social Work: An International Perspective.
-I have co-authored two recent reports, both launched in 2021: Refugees Rejuvenating and Connecting Communities: An analysis of the social, cultural and economic contributions of Hazara humanitarian migrants in the Port Adelaide-Enfield area of Adelaide, South Australia, and: Intergenerational refugee aspirations and academic success: from uncertain pasts to promising futures.
-A current research project explores refugee settlement in regional and rural Australia.
+I have authored and co-authored journal articles that were published in Sociologica Ruralis, Journal of Sociology, The Australian Educational Researcher, Australian Geographer, Social Identities, Journal of Refugee Studies, and International Journal of Inclusive Education.
+Co-authered book chapters were published in Tutorial Ideas for Educators on the Run (Springer Nature Link, 2025), Migratory Men: Place, Transnationalism and Masculinities (Routledge, 2023), and Anti-Racist Social Work: An International Perspective (Red Globe Press, 2020).
+I have also co-authored three reports: Refugees Rejuvenating and Connecting Communities: An analysis of the social, cultural and economic contributions of Hazara humanitarian migrants in the Port Adelaide-Enfield area of Adelaide, South Australia (2021), Intergenerational refugee aspirations and academic success: from uncertain pasts to promising futures (2021), and: Learning from Leeton: A case study of refugee settlement in rural Australia (2022).

-Prior to 2015, I worked and volunteered with newly arrived refugees at the Australian Refugee Association (ARA Inc.) and ARA Jobs for several years.
+Prior to 2015, I worked and volunteered with newly arrived refugees for several years.

 My personal pronouns are she / her.